 Before, During, and After Reading

-generate questions before, during and after reading.
-Questions pertain
+generate questions before, during, and after reading.
+The questions pertain

-to the text’s content, structure and language.
-They ask questions
+to text content, structure, and language.
+Readers ask questions

-for different purposes including those that clarify their own developing
+for different purposes including those that help them clarify their own developing

 clues does the title/subtitle reveal?